Fake Cartridges Are A Big Issue In The USA – We Tell You How You Can Avoid It

 There is a new wave of fake cartridges flooding the US market.
 Many of the most popular THC oil cartridge brands had their packaging replicated by Chinese manufacturers.
 They have created nearly perfect packaging and vape cartridge duplicates of popular brands.
 Many of these counterfeit weed cartridges are putting peoples health at risk because they are not using clean oils.

-The prefilled hash oil inside of well-known cartridge brands may not be the high-quality cannabis extract your expecting.
-Thanks to Chinese marketplaces like Alibaba or DHGate, people can buy cheap packaging on these platforms and fill them with their THC oil and try and market them as the actual brand.
+The oil inside of well-known cartridge brands may not be the high-quality cannabis extract your expecting.
+Thanks to Chinese marketplaces like Alibaba or DHGate, people can buy cheap packaging on these platforms and fill them with their THC oil and try and market them as the original brand.

 Vaping laced oils can cause severe health problems.
-There have been lab tests done on these cartridges that are available on the black market, and many of them contained multiple types of pesticides.
+There have been lab tests done on these fake cartridges, and many of them contained multiple types of pesticides or other impurities.

-Do not fall for the conveniences of these vape cartridges, they may get you stoned, but at the same time, they are damaging your health with concentrate pesticide amounts that are deemed unsafe.
+Do not fall for the conveniences of these vape cartridges, they may get you stoned, but at the same time, they are potentially damaging your health.

 The Rise Of Fake Vape Cartridge Brands

-Fake brands and companies are also emerging through the help of people on Alibaba and Dhgate.com.
-These people are creating nice packaging and including claims on it such as 90% THC and solventless.
+As said before, fake brands and companies are also emerging through the help of people on Alibaba and Dhgate.com.
+These people are creating nice packaging with claims such as 90% THC and solventless.

-The packaging looks like a blunt wrap with popular video game characters on it such as Mario.
-Brands such as Exotic Carts and Mario carts have appeared without any reliable information about them being a reputable company.
+Brands such as Exotic Carts and Mario Carts have appeared without any reliable information about them being a reputable company.
 Upgrades have been made to these packaging to make them more appealing such as using holographs.

 There are only Instagram pages available for these Chinese made brands without any websites or presence on Weedmaps.
 Mostly, there are not many images on these Instagram pages.
 The photos taken are quite lovely and have a marketing touch to them.
-The pictures on Instagram show these carts filled with a nice clear and yellow color THC oil.
-I’ve managed to try a Dank Vape cart and Mario Cart, they both had this same nice looking cannabis oil.
+The pictures on Instagram show these carts filled with a solid looking, yellow color THC oil.
+We have tried Dank Vapes and Mario Carts- both brands had similar looking oil.

-The Brass Knuckles vape cartridge brand is trying t combat against the counterfeit issues with new serial numbers and holographs.
+The Brass Knuckles vape cartridge brand is trying t combat the counterfeit issues with new serial numbers and holographs.
 However, without a database to check the serial numbers on their website, it’s not as effective as it should be.
-Counterfeiters are simply creating the new packages quickly after new updates have been taken place to vape cartridge brands.

 Counterfeit Vape Cartridges Have Pesticides

-The reason behind the popularity of these fake cartridge brands is because you can buy them in states where cannabis oil is not legal.
+The reason behind the popularity of these fake cartridge brands is because you can buy them in states where cannabis oil is not legal yet.

 Unfortunately, the black market doesn’t have any mandatory lab testing for their products such as States like Nevada.
 People concerned about if these carts were safe to have taken it upon themselves to find out.
 Multiple lab test results have surfaced revealing these black market cartridges contain various pesticides.